mrfdev/1MB/Resources/Server/1mb-start-todo.md

 ## Medium priority

-- [ ] Stop splitting and truncating the requested session name before validation.
+- [x] Stop splitting and truncating the requested session name before validation.
 Validate the complete input and length, reject invalid or overlong names, and reject unexpected extra arguments.
+Completed in `2.18.2`, build `085`.
 - [x] Close the tmux session when `1MB-minecraft.sh` exits.
 Approved and completed in `2.17.2`, build `075`; the launcher is now the pane's direct process.